Oluwasegun78/Test/Zulu.md

 - I will like to study if my interest in the language continues.
 - I hope the language will not be difficult to learn
 - Have I finished learning 'all my languages' before learning another one.
+- It's good for you
+- I will learn.